trychlos/pwix-orderable-stack/README.md

 - `IOrderableStackLast()`

-    Returns the topmost object of the stack in the semantic order as provided by `Stack.IOrderable` interface first, and the standard LIFO order then.
+    Returns the topmost object of the stack in the semantic order as provided by `OStack.IOrderable` interface first, and the standard LIFO order then.

-The implementator MUST also implement the `Stack.IStack` interface.
-This is notably the case if the implementor chooses to derive from `Stack.Stack` class.
+The implementator MUST also implement the `OStack.IStack` interface.
+This is notably the case if the implementor chooses to derive from `OStack.Stack` class.

-##### `Stack.IStack`
+##### `OStack.IStack`

 A very simple interface to manage a stack of objects.